kshit273/k1/README.md

 # k1
-This s=is my first git repository
+This is my first git repository